-Goals Objectives Performance Measures SAFETY AND COMPLIANCE To make safety our first priority and provide a safe environment.
-Maximise safety for all staff and visitors by holding a minimum of 3 Board Health and Safety Committee and 9 Staff Health and Safety Committee meetings per year.
-Number of Health and Safety Committee meetings held per year.
-Review/audit the Safety System and Risk Register within the company each year.
-Safety System and Risk Register has been reviewed/audited.
-Report on health and safety management and provide statistical data in the monthly board reports.
-Monthly board reports contain a Health and Safety report.
+SAFETY, COMPLIANCE AND OUR ENVIORNMENT Goals Actions Performance Measures To Make safety our first priority and provide a safe environment. and visitors by holding a minimum of three Board/Management Risk committee meetings and nine Staff H&S committee meetings per year.
+Three Risk committee meetings and nine Staff H&S committee meetings held per year.
+Review/audit the Safety System and Risk Register each year.
+Conduct an internal annual audit of the Safety System and Risk Register.
+Report on Health and safety management and provide statistical data in the monthly board reports.
+Monthly board reports contain a Health and Safety Report.
 Ensure the Company meets all of its safety, security and environmental obligations.
-To undertake an annual safety audit as required by NZTA.
-To pass the safety audit and be issued with a Rail Service Licence.
-Reduce accidents for staff, contractors and customers.
-Reduce lost time accident rates.
-A minimal accident record not exceeding four work related lost time injuries per 100,000 hours worked.
-FINANCIAL Grow company revenues from the trading activities.
-Achieve financial performance that represents an acceptable rate of return on investment for its shareholders.
-Revenue increase and a financial result which is at least break even.
-MARKETING AND BUSINESS Increase passenger numbers using train services.
-To provide consistent and quality service that exceeds the expectations of customers.
-Invest in a minimum of 2 promotional campaigns a year with industry partners.
-Develop strategies and initiatives to maximise resource use.
-Initiatives to maximise the productivity of human resources and capital employed while taking into account potential opportunities and strategic considerations.
-Carry at least 80 000 passengers on no fewer than 700 trips per annum.
-Number of new initiatives implemented to improve business performance.
+To facilitate NZTA's annual safety audit.
+Passing the NZTA annual audit and maintain the Rail Service Licence.
+Reduce accidents for staff, contractors and customers Reduce lost time accident rates Target zero lost time injuries.
+FINANCIAL Goals Actions Performance Measures Grow company revenues from the trading activities.
+Achieve financial performance that represents an acceptable rate of return on investment Revenue increasing year on year and at least a break even result is returned.
+BUSINESS AND DEVELOPMEN T Goals Actions Performance Measures Maintain passenger numbers Market and sell the train trips using best practice and appropriate tools Invest in a minimum of two promotional campaigns a year with industry partners.
+Develop and implement strategies and initiatives to maximise resource use.
+Initiatives to maximise the productivity of human resources and capital are employed while taking into account potential opportunities and strategic considerations Carry at least 80,000 passengers per annum.
+Two new initiatives are implemented to improve business performance.
+CUSTOMER SERVICE Goals Actions Performance Measures

-Goals Objectives Performance Measures CUSTOMER SERVICE Provide outstanding customer service to our valued customers.
-To provide consistent and quality service that exceeds the expectations of customers.
-Provide high standards of service to our customers and recognise the role the railway plays in connecting our customers to the Dunedin experience.
-Monitor Trip Advisor to ensure customer satisfaction levels of 85% or better.
-Investigate the introduction of a new customer service survey.
-INFRASTRUCTURE Provide and efficiently maintain infrastructure to meet the needs of our customers.
-Infrastructure maintenance is carried out without affecting train operations.
-No recorded significant delays to regular scheduled passenger operations.
-Ensure the future of the company is protected.
-Continuation of and further development of an Asset Management Plan.
-HUMAN RESOURCES To retain and value our employees.
-Relevant training is provided to staff.
-Increase level of staff training and to update staff files to show individual training records.
-Expand company Values and ensure that all staff are fully engaged with the company's Vision, Purpose and Values.
-Implement an annual staff engagement survey.

-Goals Objectives Performance Measures SHAREHOLDERS Engage with shareholders annually on opportunities for the company to contribute, or assist where possible, with Council's community outcomes (as listed in the annual plan) Consult with shareholders on matters to be included in the company's Statement of Intent.
-In the annual company's Statement of Intent having given consideration to shareholders expectations.
+Provide outstanding customer service to our valued customers Provide consistent and quality service that exceeds the expectations.
+Maintain at least an 85% Trip Advisor customer satisfaction rating and 4.5/5 in overall satisfaction on our in-house customer survey.
+INFRASTRUCTURE Goals Actions Performance Measures Provide and efficiently maintain infrastructure to meet the needs of our Infrastructure maintenance is carried out with a minimum amount of disruption to No recorded significant delays to regular scheduled train trips. customers. out affecting train trip operations.
+Maintain an Asset Management Plan.
+SHAREHOLDERS Goals Actions Performance Measures Engage with shareholders annually on opportunities for the company to contribute, or assist where possible, with Council's community outcomes (as listed in the annual plan) Consult with shareholders on matters to be included in the company's Statement of Intent.
+The Board and/or Management of the company to have engaged with Shareholders in the last year.
 Bring to the attention of the shareholder any strategic or operational matters where there may be conflict between the Council's community outcomes and those of the company and seek the shareholder's view on these.
 Consult with shareholders at the earliest possible time on matters where conflict may or could result.
-Number of matters that have been escalated to shareholders.
+All relevant matters that have been escalated to shareholders.
 Keep the shareholders informed of all substantive matters.
 On a 'no surprises' basis advise shareholders promptly of any substantive matter that has the potential to impact negatively on shareholders and the company with a particular focus on the media.
-Number of substantive matters that have been reported to shareholders within 24 hours.
-D DCC Strategic Framework Accountabilities Goals Objectives Performance Measures SOCIAL AND WELLBEING Making people feel connected and involved in Dunedin City's community and city affairs.
-Promote and preserve the volunteer input to the business and to ensure that the reasonable needs of this group are met.
-Measure volunteer hours in hosting trips over the year. needs of this group are met.
-Continue with a Memorandum of Co-Operation with OETT for the use of volunteer staff.
-Be recognised as a positive contributor to our community.
-Provide sponsorship to community events and organisations.
-Free train tickets given to community organisations/events.
-Continuation of relationship with Cadbury and Childcare Association to run train trips for their events.
-Facilitate community access to venues.
-Agree for access to station/train for community activities.
+All substantive matters to be reported to shareholders within 24 hours.